Opinion | Afghan schools might reopen soon, but girls won’t have the resources to thrive

 The Taliban reopened schools for all boys in September.
 Girls in elementary school went back, too.
 For girls in grades seven and up, though — or to say it another way, for girls either entering or past puberty — nothing.
 No classes.
 No education.
 No future.

 The beginning of the school year in Afghanistan is March 23, less than six weeks away.
 The Taliban told the world that all girls might be allowed to return to school.
-But now, it’s “a question of capacity,” a Taliban official says.: It’s not that teenage girls shouldn’t be educated; it’s that they need to be fully segregated from boys and men.
+But now, it’s “a question of capacity,” a Taliban official says.
+It’s not that teenage girls shouldn’t be educated; it’s that they need to be fully segregated from boys and men.
 They need their own separate classrooms in their own separate schools.
 They need their own separate living facilities.
 They need teachers who are female.

 These excuses aren’t anything new to me.
 I founded an Afghan women-led and women-operated boarding school for girls — and this organizational structure isn’t an accident.
 It’s designed to meet all these excuses head-on — and overcome them.